 As I mentioned above, if you didn’t already set up Trusted Contacts, it’s too late now.
 When you tell Facebook you can’t access the email account, you won’t have the option to provide a new email address or phone number, you’ll just be told to try logging in again (in other words, you’re outta luck).

-3. There is no option three (at least no easy one)
+4. There is no option four (at least no easy one)

-I reached out to Facebook and they have confirmed that, for security reasons, they will only allow you to delete your account if you can access it through one of the two methods above.
+I reached out to Facebook and they have confirmed that, for security reasons, they will only allow you to delete your account if you can access it through one of the two official methods above (or our "unofficial" workaround).
 Those photos of your ex-relationships, nights of drunken bacchanalia and really, really bad choices of hairstyle are going to live on forever in the Facebook universe.

 However, you may be able to pursue avenues outside Facebook’s standard deletion policies.
 For example, if you reside in the EU, the GDPR provides the right for consumers to demand companies delete their personal information on request.
 And if Facebook isn’t responding to a request, you may be able to take the issue up with your country’s privacy officer.